LOADING ...

 To England while the people starved

-And then in the middle of all
+And in the middle of all this

 And so we our history

-feels all the painful feelings
+Still feels all the painful

-But they contact with the memory
+But they lose with the memory

 And leads to massive self-destruction

-All attempts at running
+All desperate at running

 And in it's worst